Best Travel Insurance for Seniors (2025)

 You should buy a travel insurance plan shortly after you book your flights, lodging, and activities.
 Be prepared to share basic information about your trip, such as the travelers’ names, destination, travel dates, non-refundable trip costs, and whether anyone in your party has a pre-existing condition.

 Once you receive your policy, you’ll likely have a review period of 10 to 15 days to review the benefits, maximum limit, and the fine print, which explains exclusions.
-In most cases, you can cancel the policy for a full refund if you determine it’s not a good fit for your unique situation.
+In most cases, you can cancel the policy for a full refund if you determine it’s not a good fit for your situation.

-Senior travel insurance FAQs
+Best travel insurance for seniors FAQs

 Below are answers to a few commonly asked questions about travel insurance for seniors.

-Medicare and most private health insurance plans don't offer coverage outside the U.S. Travel insurance can be a smart investment if you’re traveling to a different country and want medical coverage and evacuation coverage.[3]
+Medicare and most private health insurance plans dont offer coverage outside the U.S. Travel insurance can be a smart investment if you’re traveling to a different country and want medical coverage and evacuation coverage.[3]

 • Can you get travel insurance with a pre-existing condition?